List of criminal organizations in DC Comics: Empire of Death

 The Empire of Death was a terrorist group formed by a former Nazi SS colonel named Von Gross.
 Its agents wore skull masks, possessed a fleet of aircraft, and operated from a giant solar-powered flying skull.
 With "trained agents in every corner of the globe", the Empire of Death engaged in espionage and contract assassination with an eye towards world domination.
 Von Gross was eventually slain by Blackhawk but the Empire of Death remained a going concern through its operatives.
 The commander of the Empire of Death's undersea forces was Killer Shark, who retooled the War Wheel into an amphibious weapon of destruction.
 They first appeared in Blackhawk #249.

 Eurocrime

-Eurocrime is a European metahuman criminal organization that fought the Elongated Man and Justice League Europe.
+Eurocrime is a European metahuman criminal organization that fought Elongated Man and Justice League Europe.
 First appears in Elongated Man #1 (January 1992).

 Evil Eight

 Created by the Master, the Evil Eight battled the wielders of the Dial H for Hero in Chris King and Vicki Grant.
 Its membership was Arsenal, Chondak, Familiar, Ice King, K-9, Maniak, Phantasm, and Piledriver.